Reflections on Covid-19 lockdown from a former hostage

 However, sensibility took over and I began to reflect on how I got through my ordeal back in 2011 and told myself that any confinement here in my own surroundings with all the different distractions and stimulation that mobile telephones, television and social media provide meant that I was never going to be as isolated and lonely as I was thousands of miles away in a dark room somewhere in Somalia.

 An important thing for me was not to allow the situation to overwhelm me; letting oneself be overwhelmed can induce fear, and fear can be debilitating and destructive.
 I learnt that from being a hostage.
-So, I don’t watch rolling news reports and I don’t read many newspapers as they all seem to be full of Coronavirus, as if nothing else is happening in the world.
+So, I don’t watch rolling news reports and I don’t read many newspapers as they all seem to be full of Coronavirus.

 I find myself living in the moment in a world of my making as I did when I was a hostage.
 I give myself time to connect with myself, which is something that in this busy world we rarely have time for.
 It is important for me to reach out to my family more often than I would normally do and I have mastered the art of Zoom, Skype and FaceTime!
 I hope that will continue when this is all over and our new normal is up and running.
 I ensure that I cook healthy meals for myself based around the restrictions of certain food; my house has never been so clean and I am fortunate that I have a garden so there is always plenty to do.
 When I was a hostage, my daily mantra was “this situation is temporary”; this pandemic will also be temporary.